-JAMES: Yeah, it might.
-It might end up being August, but I, I really think it will be July is when we'll start to see it happening.
+JAMES: Yeah, it might end up being August, but I really think it will be July when we'll start to see it happening.

 SAMANTHA: I'd like that.
 I'd like to go back sooner rather than later.
 I know that you and Molly were planning on traveling a whole bunch and competing a whole bunch.
-From the competition end of the world and the workshop end of the world.
-The competitions that were scheduled for March, April, May of this year have obviously been canceled or postponed.
-Do you have any guidance about like when are, are they rescheduling for the fall or are they just pushing back to 2021.
+So, from the competition end of the world and the workshop end of the world: the competitions that were scheduled for March, April, May of this year have obviously been canceled or postponed.
+Are they rescheduling for the fall or are they just pushing back to 2021?

-JAMES: Most of pushed to 2021 there's been a few that have postponed to like November, December timeframe.
-So that might ended up being postponed even more.
-We don't know yet, but most everything has been closed and just, push to next year.
-So, yeah.
-There's been one or two, yeah.
+JAMES: Most of them pushed to 2021.
+There's been a few that have postponed to like November and December timeframe, so that might ended up being postponed even more.
+We don't know yet, but most everything has been closed and just pushed to next year.

 SAMANTHA: Same in the ballroom world.
 Yeah.
-Do we think that non touching stuff might become more popular, like Zumba type things?
-No,
+Question from the chat.
+Do we think that non-touching stuff might become more popular, like Zumba type things?
+No.

-JAMES: no. honestly, I think that once everything, it goes back to normal, everybody's going to crave that, physical, physical connection.
+JAMES: No. Honestly, I think that once everything goes back to normal, everybody's going to crave that physical connection.
 More than not.

 SAMANTHA: Yeah, I would agree with that.
-I think there's going to be.
-A little bit of a struggle for a couple of months, where things have opened up and restrictions have lessened.
-And we do crave that and we want to get back to it so, so quickly.
-But I think for a lot of us, we're going to have this voice in the back of our head that says.
-But you still want to avoid, like you still want to wash your hands compulsively.
-You still probably are gonna want to wear mask.
-You might not be as willing to switch partners as regularly.
-And as frequently.
+I think there's going to be a little bit of a struggle for a couple of months where things have opened up and restrictions have lessened, and we do crave that and we want to get back to it so quickly, but I think for a lot of us, we're going to have this voice in the back of our head that says that you still want to avoid things and you still want to wash your hands compulsively.
+You still probably are going to want to wear a mask.
+You might not be as willing to switch partners as regularly and as frequently.
 I think there's going to be this little bit of like putting the toe back in the water, to kind of see what's possible and what's comfortable.

-JAMES: It'll be definitely a little bit of testing the waters at first, but, If everything kind of just fades away, then it'll, it'll come back.
-The one of the challenges that I face that I'll be facing and in my group classes, is it's pretty much mandatory.
+JAMES: It'll definitely be a little bit of testing the waters at first, but, if everything kind of just fades away, then it'll come back.
+One of the challenges that I face that I'll be facing in my group classes is that it's pretty much mandatory.
 Everybody rotates.
-It's not exactly mandatory.
-There's, I always leave it as an optional, but it's socially.
-I've, I've cultivated a, a community.
-Mindset of everybody rotates.
-If you rotate, you get better, faster feeling different connections and different leading or following styles. it pushes you to get better at your role. and I think it'll be a while before we're able to get back to that.
-So that'll be a challenge that we'll have to recultivate.
-In my group classes.
+It's not exactly mandatory, I always leave it as an optional, but it's social.
+I've cultivated a community mindset that everybody rotates.
+If you rotate, you get better, faster by feeling different connections and different leading or following styles. it pushes you to get better at your role, and I think it'll be a while before we're able to get back to that.
+So that'll be a challenge that we'll have to recultivate in my group classes.

-SAMANTHA: Yeah, absolutely.
-I'm also just going to apologize that apparently someone's decided that now's the time to mow the lawn, so if you get a lot of background noise, I apologize. but yeah, I, I think there's going to be, especially on the part of instructors, I think there's going to be a little bit of like a transition period where we're like, okay, we're so glad that you're back.
+SAMANTHA: Especially on the part of instructors, I think there's going to be a little bit of like a transition period where we're like, okay, we're so glad that you're back.
 But we're going to understand that we're all trying to now navigate in this hypocondriac world.

 JAMES: Yeah.
-A couple of thoughts that we're having right now is we, when we start group classes back, I think we'll start it up with a limited class size and have multiple different hour signups.
-Since we're not going to have social dance anymore, we can have multiple different hours of group classes running. that'll be the same material, but it'll be. limited on class size and will keep teaching as long as people, as long as we have signups for those class times.
-Yeah.
+A couple of thoughts that we're having right now is when we start group classes back, I think we'll start it up with a limited class size and have multiple different hour signups.
+Since we're not going to have social dance anymore, we can have multiple different hours of group classes running that will be the same material, but it will be limited on class size and will keep teaching as long as people, as long as we have signups for those class times.

-JAMES: Samantha mentioned earlier that she's taking lessons from me of how to be better at West coast.
+JAMES: Samantha mentioned earlier that she's taking lessons from me on how to be better at West coast.
 She didn't mention how frustrated I am about learning ballroom.
-It's, it's kind of a nightmare.
-I. Yeah.
+It's kind of a nightmare.

 SAMANTHA: I can assure you the frustration that you feel about ballroom is the same frustration that I feel about West coast.

-JAMES: Well, the thing is, is I, I get to know one dance, which is West coast.
-Yeah.
-However, there's like four variants of it, depending on the type of music you're dancing to. at my level, there's.
-Four to five to six variants that you kind of have to know really well.
-But they're all West coast swing and they're all like shades of the same dance. and there's minor nuances because of XYZ.
+JAMES: Well, the thing is, I get to know one dance, which is West coast.
+However, there's like four variants of it, depending on the type of music you're dancing to at my level.
+There's four to five to six variants that you kind of have to know really well, but they're all West coast swing and they're all like shades of the same dance, and there's minor nuances because of XYZ.
 We can get into that.
-But, in ballroom, you guys have so many freaking dances and like one completely conflicts with a different one, and it's like, Oh, this one, we do have to have a toe lead or a heel lead or a, Oh no, this one, we're actually doing this instead of this opposite thing.
+In ballroom, you guys have so many freaking dances and like one completely conflicts with a different one, and it's like, oh, this one, we do have to have a toe lead or a heel lead, but, this one, we're actually doing this opposite thing.

-So it's kind of a nightmare.
-To, I kind of keep it all straight, like there are things that I can do except I just can't do them all at the same time yet.
+So it's kind of a nightmare to keep it all straight.
+There are things that I can do, except I just can't do them all at the same time yet.

 SAMANTHA: Yeah.
-Yeah.
 It's okay.
 Right?
-If, if you started your dance journey with one very specific dance style.
-Suddenly getting thrust into this world where it's like, yeah, there are 19 different competitive dances and they all have their own patterns and timing and footwork, and there are some through lines, but you aren't going to see those through lines for like the first three months.
+If you started your dance journey with one very specific dance style, suddenly getting thrust into this world where it's like 19 different competitive dances and they all have their own patterns and timing and footwork.
+There are some through lines, but you aren't going to see those through lines for like the first three months.
 I can see how that can be very overwhelming.